sunjerry019/photonLauncher/linux/README.md

 Currently, robin is set up to use infocommsociety.com as an intermediary for SSH-ing from the outside world.

-### What is reverse SSH
-_explained by depressedsheep_

-usual SSH from Alice to Bob looks like: Alice --> Bob <br />
-now suppose there's a charlie <br />
-charlie lives in a cage. charlie can only send messages outside, but messages can't get in normally <br />
-Bob cannot ssh into charlie normally <br />
-now, charlie reverse ssh into bob <br />
-bob <-- charlie <br />
-alice can now talk to charlie through bob

 ### Technical Information

 ```